maguirearman/agenticFightAnalysis/README.md

 # MMA Fight Analysis Agent Project Summary

-You've built an intelligent agent-based system that analyzes MMA fights using real fighter data.
+I've built an intelligent agent-based system that analyzes MMA fights using real fighter data.
 Here's a breakdown of what you've accomplished and the tech stack you're using:

-## What You've Built
+## What I've Built

 1. **Data Processing System**
    - Created a data processor that takes raw MMA fight statistics and transforms them into a structured format